Identifying and Characterizing Behavioral Classes of Radicalization within the QAnon Conspiracy on Twitter: Results

 Figure \ref{figure1r} describes the six clusters by showing the distribution of their signals of radicalization as well as the proportion of left-leaning, suspended, and deleted accounts.
 The proportion of suspended and deleted accounts are calculated as of December 2020, which fully captures our period of analysis.
 Cluster A is characterized by low values of radicalization in every metric (median value of $QC_{tweets}$, $QC_{profile}$, and $C_{retweets}$ is 0), which can be expected given the high proportion of left-leaning users within the cluster.
 Similarly, Cluster B shows a low engagement, but it is comprised mostly of right-leaning users, including prominent political figures.
 Despite showing a low level of engagement with QAnon content (low values for $QC_{tweets}$ and $C_{retweets}$), Cluster C exhibits very high lexical similarity with \emph{permanent QAnon users} ($C_{lexical}$).

 Delving deeper into the sharing activities of each cluster, in Figure \ref{figure2r} we depict the proportion of retweets over all tweets shared by the users within each cluster.
 We observe that users in Cluster C produce very few self-drafted tweets (high retweets over total tweets ratio).
 As $C_{lexical}$ is calculated only from users' self-drafted tweets, its high value for Cluster C might be due to the limited number of original content generated by users in this cluster.
-Indeed, given the small sample of self-drafted tweets, $C_{lexical}$ might not properly capture the engagement with QAnon content
+Indeed, given the small sample of self-drafted tweets, $C_{lexical}$ might not properly capture the engagement with QAnon content.

-From Figure Figure \ref{figure1r}, we notice that Cluster D displays low values in content-based metrics ($QC_{tweets}$ and $QC_{profile}$) but significant values for community-based metrics, especially $C_{retweets}$, which accounts for retweets to \emph{persistent QAnon users}.
+From Figure \ref{figure1r}, we notice that Cluster D displays low values in content-based metrics ($QC_{tweets}$ and $QC_{profile}$) but significant values for community-based metrics, especially $C_{retweets}$, which accounts for retweets to \emph{persistent QAnon users}.
 For this reason, we refer to users in this cluster as \emph{amplifiers}.
 Cluster E stands out for high $QC_{profile}$ values, representing the cluster with the highest number of users declaring their support to QAnon in their profile description.
 Thus, we refer to them as \emph{self-declared} QAnon supporters.
 Finally, Cluster F exhibits low $QC_{profile}$, similar values to clusters D and E for community-based metrics ($C_{lexical}$ and $C_{retweets}$), and high values for $QC_{tweets}$, which indicates their massive activity in sharing QAnon content.
-Consistently with previous research \cite{luceri2021down}, we refer to users in Cluster F as \emph{hyper-active} QAnon promoters.
+We use the term \emph{hyper-active} QAnon promoters to refer to users in Cluster F. This term aligns with previous research \cite{luceri2021down} which found that hyper-active accounts are responsible for sharing the majority of tweets related to QAnon.